Alex Jones (racing driver)

 Alexander Jones (27 September 1988 – 30 March 2019) was a British racing driver, cyclist and artist from Anglesey.

-Jones began karting in 2004, winning the prestigious ABkC National Open Championship in TKM Extreme in 2006 and competing at Super 1 level in 2007 before competing in British Formula Ford and subsequently moving to the US to test and race in Indy Lights.
+Jones began karting in 2004.
+He won the prestigious ABkC National Open Championship in TKM Extreme in 2006 and competing at Super 1 level in 2007 before competing in British Formula Ford and subsequently moving to the US to test and race in Indy Lights.
 Jones made his British Formula Ford Championship debut in 2007.
 He competed in a full season of British Formula Ford in 2008, finishing third in the scholarship class with 6 class wins and 17th in the overall championship.
-He returned to British Formula Ford in 2009 and finished 13th in the main championship with a pole position at Knockhill Racing Circuit.
+He returned to British Formula Ford in 2009 and finished thirteenth in the main championship with a pole position at Knockhill Racing Circuit.
 Jones did not participate in any races in 2010 or 2011 but did test Formula Three and Indy Lights cars.

 Jones returned to professional racing in 2012 driving in Firestone Indy Lights for Brooks Associates Racing.
-He competed in Long Beach, crashing 19 laps in, and was credited with 14th place.
+He competed in Long Beach, crashing nineteen laps in, and was credited with 14th place.

-On his return to the UK in 2012 Jones took up competitive cycling; racing on road, cycle cross and time trials.
+On his return to the UK in 2012, Jones took up competitive cycling; racing on road, cycle cross and time trials.
 2013 was his first full season of racing during which he progressed from 4th to 1st cat and also won the Great Orme Road Race, North Wales.
-During the winter of 2013 he raced in the North West Cyclocross League achieving 5th overall (including 2 wins).
+During the winter of 2013 he raced in the North West Cyclocross League achieving fifth overall (including two wins).